lennartbuit/Tech-Know-Watch/README.md

 ## Editing

-We strongly advice you to use VS Code, there is also a lit plugin that will be suggested once you open this workspace in VS Code.
+We strongly advise you to use VS Code, there is also a lit plugin that will be suggested once you open this workspace in VS Code.